Cross Species Functional Alignment

 terms are associated with up-regulated genes and how many are associated

 with down-regulated genes?
-(Hint: the NES
+(Hint: the NES value within the

 results relates to the directionality of enrichment).